 By submitting the entry form, entrants confirm that they are the originators - in case of teams: co-originators - of the submitted work and that they are free to dispose of the submitted work and the rights to use them.
 The entrants ensure that the persons shown in the works as well as the originators of the works have given them permission for its reproduction and distribution within the festival competition and journalistic review.
 The entrants ensure that the work is free of third-party rights and that they release the festival organizers from any future claims that may be enforced by third parties relating to copyrights and rights to use the work.
 In case of teams, the digital signature of its representative is binding for all team members.
 Teams are jointly and severally liable.

-All submitted materials, like film stills and press materials, will remain in the archive of the Festival of Animated Film Berlin.
+All submitted materials, like film stills and press materials, will remain in the archive of the Festival of Animation Berlin.
 The submitted materials will not be forwarded to other festivals.

 The organizers of the Festival of Animation Berlin do not take any responsibility in case of damage or non-delivery of the submitted films, missing entries or other technical problems for any reasons whatsoever.
 Further they do not take any responsibility in case of disruption of the festival by third parties or by force majeure.
 Entry and inclusion of films or videos implies acceptance of the rules and regulations.